kounelisagis/E-Shop-WooCommerce/wp-content/plugins/woo-product-filter/readme.txt

 You may help us translate the plugin into your language and get the PRO version of the plugin for free as soon as it is released.
 If this method seems to be too complicated, please send us a request and we will let you know as soon as the WooBeWoo Filter plugin will be available in your localization.

 == Changelog ==

+= 1.5.6 =
+ * Added support for the "sale_products" shortcode and the "on_sale" attribute
+ * Fix attributes filtering by variations
+ * Fixed action when changing filter for redirect
+ * Added trimming of the last # sign in the address bar for popups
+ * Fixed view dropdown
+ * Added a redirect condition to the browser history was not written
+ * Minor code fixes

 = 1.5.5 =
  * CSS Fix for Categories and Brand filters